What is your personality type?

 This is an action-orientated person, always on the go.
 They are ambitious and driven, a real “Type A” personality.
 They like to have their own way, can be boastful, and bossy.

 They are born leaders and love to take charge.
 They are decisive and unemotional, with little patience for weakness or sickness in others.

 They are goal-driven and have an annoying tendency to always be right!

 The overall impression you get of this person is powerful, decisive and strong-willed.

-The overall impressive you get of the melancholy person is perfectionist, quiet and caring.
+The overall impression you get of the melancholy person is a perfectionist, quiet and caring.